abpframework/abp/docs/en/solution-templates/microservice/adding-new-microservices.md

 }
 ```

-Add redirect URL for the new service in the `CreateSwaggerClientAsync` method.
+Add the redirect URL for the new service in the `CreateSwaggerClientAsync` method.

 ```csharp
 private async Task CreateSwaggerClientAsync(string clientId, string[] scopes)